PRODI3GY/100_DAYS_OF_CODE-C-/DAY-6/README.md

 4. I have learned about the 'sizeof' operator which is used to get the size of it's argument in bytes and I ran into a problem where it would not print the size because of the wrong format specifier used when expecting the result from 'sizeof', turns out 'sizeof' operator only returns values of datatype "size_t" which is an unsigned integer type because sizes are not expected to be negative.

+5. I learned that when you use an array as a parameter in a function, the moment you call that function and use an array as the argument to that function, the array decays to a pointer which means the array changes it's form to a pointer which points to the location in memory of the 1st element of the array.
+An array is stored in a contigous location in memory which means the elements are stored following each other in a block of memory, so when the array decays to a pointer you can still get the other elements easily in memory by moving one step forward to get the next element and so on and so forth.